Ovarian Borderline Tumors Treatment (PDQ®)–Health Professional Version

 Incidence and Mortality

 A review of 22 series (which included 953 patients), with a mean follow-up of 7 years, revealed a survival rate of 92% for patients with advanced-stage ovarian borderline tumors, if patients with so-called invasive implants were excluded.
 The causes of death in these patients were determined to be benign complications of disease (e.g., small bowel obstruction), complications of therapy, and only rarely (0.7% of patients), malignant transformation.[2]
 In one series, the 5-, 10-, 15-, and 20-year survival rates of patients with borderline tumors (all stages), as demonstrated by clinical life table analysis, were 97%, 95%, 92%, and 89%, respectively.[3]
-In this series, mortality was stage dependent: 0.7% of patients with stage I tumors, 4.2% of patients with stage II tumors, and 26.8% of patients with stage III tumors died of disease.[3]
-In contrast to the favorable survival rates for early-stage disease reported above, the Fédération Internationale de Gynécologie et d’Obstétrique Annual Report (volume 21) included 529 patients with stage I tumors with a 5-year actuarial survival rate of 89.1%.
-Good survival was also found in a large prospective study.[4]
+In this series, mortality rates were stage dependent: 0.7% of patients with stage I tumors, 4.2% of patients with stage II tumors, and 26.8% of patients with stage III tumors died of disease.[3]
+The Fédération Internationale de Gynécologie et d’Obstétrique reported an extremely good prognosis for ovarian borderline tumors, with a 10-year survival rate of approximately 95%.[1]
 These survival rates are clearly in contrast with the 30% survival rate for patients with invasive tumors (all stages).

-Another large retrospective study showed that early stage, serous histology, and younger age are associated with a more favorable prognosis in patients with ovarian borderline tumors.[5]
+Another large retrospective study showed that early stage, serous histology, and younger age were associated with more favorable prognoses in patients with ovarian borderline tumors.[4]

 Endometrioid Tumors